mfwgenerics/koala/docs/site/docs/advanced-usage/extending.md

 )
 ```

-In the code below, we see our `Email` values become plain strings in the generated SQL.
+In the code below, we see our `Email` values are treated the same way as plain strings in generated SQL.

 ````mdx-code-block
 import Tabs from '@theme/Tabs';